So, you’re on our way to becoming a crypto buff and you're ready to get trading! But, where do you start?

 On both Kraken or Coinbase, it is difficult to get high-quality customer support.
 This is mainly because crypto has very quickly grown in popularity.

 In general, Kraken is known to be one of the better providers of customer service.
-But recently, the amount of complaints has increased.
+But recently, the number of complaints has increased.

 Is Coinbase Easy to Use?